PatrickHK24/BigData/README.md

 ORDER BY job_count DESC
 LIMIT 10;
 ```
-If you don't want to regularly check the career page of one the companies listed above, you can decide which job platform is best to monitor.
+As regularly checking the career site of multiple companies could be incovenient, the next analysis will focus on remote friendly job platforms.

 ### 5. Where to apply for remote analyst jobs?
-In order to maximize the chances of finding a remote analyst jobs, I decided to rank every job platform available in the database by the number of Business/Data Analyst remote jobs published in 2023.
+LinkedIn had by far the highest number of remote Business/Data Analyst jobs published in 2023, among the job platforms available in the dataset.
+Indeed and ZipRecruiter are a distant second and third.

 #### *Top 6 Job Platforms for Remote Data Analyst & Business Analyst Roles (2023)*